 - From the MEE6 control panel, enable the Moderation plugin.

 Once authorized, you can use a couple of commands to clear messages.
-Use ‘!clear @username’ to delete that user’s previous 100 messages.
+Use ‘!clear @username’ to delete a specific user’s previous 100 messages.
 Use ‘!clear 1000’ to delete the last 1000 messages on the channel.
 You can change the number to reflect how many messages you want to delete, but the maximum is 1000.

 If for some reason the MEE6 alternative doesn’t work for you, the final way to delete all the messages in a channel is to clone the channel.
-This essentially creates a fresh copy of the channel, but doesn’t copy over the channel’s old message history.
+This essentially creates a fresh copy of the channel but doesn’t copy over the channel’s old message history.

 - Make a list of the bots you have on the channel, because cloning a channel doesn’t always copy them across.